facelessuser/BracketHighlighter/docs/customize.md

     },
 ```

-### tag_name
+### `tag_name`

 Specifies the regex pattern for identifying the tag name for a given tag mode.
-This is broken out as a separate pattern so that the `tagattrselect` bh_plugin needs access to the tag_name and tag attributes separate form the whole HTML tag regex.
+This is broken out as a separate pattern because the Tag Attribute Select bh_plugin needs access to the tag name and tag attributes separate from the whole HTML tag regex.

 ```js
     // Regex for tag name.
 Do not use capturing groups.